Can I Give Blood If I Have A Tattoo?

 If you’re in the process of getting a tattoo over the course of a few days, or you have just had yours done, it’s best to wait until the tattoo has been completed for at least a week before trying to donate blood.

 Having a fresh tattoo won’t get you turned down because of the risk of infection.
 Rather, it’s because of the inflammation that comes with having recently been under the needle.
 Until your body recovers from it, you will have a harder time passing the screening procedures that ensure your blood is safe for use.

 Choosing a Safe and Hygienic Tattoo Shop

 If you live in one of the eleven states that don’t regulate tattoo shops, you’re not completely helpless.
 There are some steps you can take to ensure that the tattoo shop you’re dealing with is both safe and hygienic.

 - Ask about their certification and training.
 Even when states don’t regulate the practice, tattoo artists can voluntarily acquire training and certification to ensure that they are able to practice their craft effectively and safely.
 Some have training that is more focused on the art.
-But they don’t teach you about hepatitis in art school, so make it a point to ask whether the tattoo artist’s training covered infection prevention and bloodborne diseases
+Still, they don’t teach you about hepatitis in art school, so make it a point to ask whether the tattoo artist’s training covered infection prevention and blood-borne diseases.